 Final Oral Examination.
 The final oral examining committee must consist of five members, one whom is on the graduate faculty of a department other than mathematics.
 Each member of the committee must be given a copy of the dissertation at least ten days prior to the examination.

-All pertinent information concerning the oral examination should be given in the Office of Graduate Studies three weeks prior to the examination.
+All pertinent information concerning the oral examination should be given to the Office of Graduate Studies three weeks prior to the examination.
 The information will then be posted (announced via email) as this examination is open to the public.

 The final oral examining committee will examine the candidate on the research work incorporated in the dissertation, review attainments in the major and minor fields and then vote on the candidate's qualifications for the degree.
 In order to justify a finding of failure, at least two negative votes must be cast.